La Liga

-La Liga is one of the most popular professional sports leagues globally, with an average attendance of 26,933 for league matches in the 2018–19 season.
-This is the eighth-highest of any domestic professional sports league in the world and the third-highest of any professional association football league in the world, behind fellow Big Five leagues the Premier League and the Bundesliga.
-La Liga is also the seventh wealthiest professional sports league in the world by revenue, after the NFL, MLB, the NBA, the Premier League, the NHL, and the Bundesliga.
+La Liga is one of the world's most popular professional sports leagues, with an average attendance of 26,933 for league matches in the 2018–19 season.
+This is the eighth-highest of any domestic professional sports league and the third-highest of any professional association football league, behind the Premier League and the Bundesliga.
+By revenue, La Liga ranks seventh among professional sports leagues worldwide, behind the NFL, MLB, the NBA, the Premier League, the NHL and the Bundesliga.

-From 2008 to 2016, it was sponsored by Banco Bilbao Vizcaya Argentaria and known as Liga BBVA.
-Then, from 2016 to 2023, it was sponsored by Banco Santander and known as LaLiga Santander.
-Since 2023, it has been sponsored by Electronic Arts and is known as LaLiga EA Sports.

 Competition format

 The competition format follows the usual double round-robin format.
 During the course of a season, which lasts from August to May, each club plays every other club twice, once at home and once away, for 38 matches.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, with the highest-ranked club crowned champion at the end of the season.